U.S. skiers Hall, Goepper finish one-two in men's slopestyle final at Beijing 2022

 CHONGLI, Zhangjiakou, Feb.
 16 (Xinhua) -- U.S. skiers Alexander Hall and Nicholas Goepper earned a one-two finish in the men's slopestyle final at Beijing 2022 here on Wednesday.

-Hall, 23, jumped to the top podium with his brilliant performance in the first run, pocketing the eventual winning score of 90.01 points.
+Hall, 23, jumped to the top of the podium with a brilliant performance in his first run, pocketing the eventual winning score of 90.01 points.

+"Honestly I was really, really surprised I landed the first run.
+I had done some parts of the run, but definitely not the whole thing altogether," said Hall after the final.

+"It definitely was the best slopestyle run I've ever done, mainly because it embodied everything I love about skiing and how I approach skiing, and I didn't fade away from that to try and maybe get bigger scores or something," he added.

-In Tuesday's slopestyle qualification, Hall ranked fifth with 79.13 from his first run.
+In Tuesday's slopestyle qualification, Hall ranked fifth with 79.13 points from his first run.

-Before the slopestyle, Hall competed in the Olympic free ski big air final on Feb.
-9 in Shougang, Beijing and finished eighth.
+Before the slopestyle, Hall competed in the Olympic free ski Big Air final on February 9 in Shougang and finished eighth.

-Jesper Tjader from Sweden, who finished fourth in Tuesday's qualification with 79.38, took the bronze with 85.35 in his first run in the final.
+Jesper Tjader from Sweden, who finished fourth in Tuesday's qualification with 79.38 points, took the bronze with 85.35 from his first run in the final.

+"It means a lot.
+My goal with the Olympics is to land my best run ever, and today I finally landed it.
+I couldn't be more stoked," Tjader said.
+"I've never done that switch triple on the second jump in a slopestyle run, so that was the first time I've done it in a run."

-Trader finished seventh in the big air final in Beijing on Feb.
-9.
+Trader finished seventh in the Big Air final in Beijing on February 9.

-Norwegian Bird Ruud, the men's free ski big air champion at Beijing 2022, finished 5th in the slopestyle final with his third-run score of 79.33 after the disasters in the first and second run.
+Norwegian Bird Ruud, the men's freeski Big Air champion at Beijing 2022, finished 5th in the slopestyle final with his third-run score of 79.33 after mishaps in the first two rounds.

 Photos